dotnet/runtime/PULL_REQUEST_TEMPLATE/servicing_pull_request_template.md

 Fixes Issue <!-- Issue Number -->

-Master PR <!-- PR Number if the fix has already been merged in master branch. -->
+Master PR <!-- Link to PR if any that fixed this in the master branch. -->

 # Description